ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 ![graph: electrostatic potential]({{ page.root }}/fig/Coulomb_interaction.png){: width="360" }

 ## Short-range and Long-range Interactions
 Interactions can be classified as short-range and long-range.
 In a short-range interaction, the potential decreases faster than *r<sup>-d</sup>*, where r is the distance between the particles and d is the dimension.
 Otherwise the interaction is long-ranged.
-In accordance with this, the Lennard-Jones interactions are short ranged, while the Coulomb interactions are long ranged.
+Accordingly, the Lennard-Jones interaction is short-ranged, while the Coulomb interaction is long-ranged.

 ### Bonded Terms
 Bonded terms describe interactions between atoms within molecules.
-Bonded terms include several types of interactions, such as bond stretching terms, angle bending terms, dihedral or torsional terms, improper dihedrals,and coupling terms.
+Bonded terms include several types of interactions, such as bond stretching terms, angle bending terms, dihedral or torsional terms, improper dihedrals, and coupling terms.

 #### The bond potential
 The bond potential is used to model the interaction of covalently bonded atoms in a molecule.
 Bond stretch is approximated by a simple harmonic function describing oscillation about an equilibrium bond length *r<sub>0</sub>* with bond constant *k<sub>b</sub>*:

 $V_{Bond}=k_b(r_{ij}-r_0)^2$

+In a bond, energy oscillates between the kinetic energy of the mass of the atoms and the potential energy stored in the spring connecting them.

 ![graph: harmonic bond potential]({{ page.root }}/fig/bond.png){: width="360" }

-This is a fairly poor approximation at extreme stretching, but bonds are so stiff that it works for well moderate temperatures.
-A Morse potential is more accurate, but more expensive to calculate.
+This is a fairly poor approximation at extreme bond stretching, but bonds are so stiff that it works well for moderate temperatures.
+Morse potentials are more accurate, but more expensive to calculate because they involve exponentiation.
+They are widely used in spectroscopic applications.

 #### The angle potential
 The angle potential describes the bond bending energy.
 It is defined for every triplet of bonded atoms.
 It is also approximated by a harmonic function describing oscillation about an equilibrium angle  $$\theta_{0}$$  with force constant $$k_\theta$$ :